Skip to content

 The positions

-As long as you identify as disabled or having a disability, and you are either currently studying or have studied within the last two years of January 1st 2026, you can run for a role in the NDSA!
+As long as you identify as disabled or having a disability, and you are either currently studyingor have studied within the last two yearsof when your term starts (January 1st of the year starting after elections), you can run for a role in the NDSA!

 President or Co-Presidents